 You don’t even have to exchange US dollars into Costa Rican colones if you don’t want to.
 The vast majority of stores, in areas where travellers visit, will accept US dollars.
 You can guarantee yourself a fair deal because the exchange rate between colons and US dollars has remained the same for the last few years.

-In short, it’s about 500 colones to one US dollar.
-The easiest way to make sure you know what you’re paying for something is to hack three zeros off of a standard colon bill and double it.
+It’s roughly 500 colones to one US dollar.
+The easiest way to make sure you know what you’re paying for something is to hack three zeros off of a standard colones bill and double it.
 For example, a 5,000 colon bill would equal $10 in US money.

 Protect Your Credit Lines

 Banks and credit cards make a commitment to protect their customers’ financial details.
 It’s only right because if they get lax it will let the international fraudsters in.
 Inform the bank and your credit card companies about your intentions of travelling to Costa Rica.

 If you suddenly start withdrawing money from so far away from home they’ll think someone has managed to steal your card or your card details.
 In the event your card gets blocked it can be a hassle to unfreeze your account.
 The best solution is to not get into this situation in the first place.

 Avoid using your mobile phone in Costa Rica.
 The costs of calling from abroad make it a bad idea.
 Instead, you can pick up a mobile phone in Costa Rica, with calling card included, for under $50 USD.
 At the airport, there’s a booth called ICE.
 This nationalised company will allow you to buy a temporary phone and calling card.

 Your money in Costa Rica will go far for calling.
 The reception is good in most places and you'll get good value for money with a Costa Rican phone.
 We would also recommend a temporary phone for safety reasons.
 Losing a cheap phone is one thing.
 Losing an expensive phone is quite another.

 Let us know your best tips for saving money in Costa Rica!